TxmMinh/txmminh/README.md

 # Tran Xuan Minh

 > My name is Minh, and I have two years of experience in software development.
-I have worked as a Full Stack Developer at ShinhanDS Vietnam and am currently employed at SparkMinds J.S.C.
+I have worked as a Fullstack Developer at ShinhanDS Vietnam and am currently employed at SparkMinds J.S.C.
 My work involves using technologies such as Java Spring Boot, React JS, and Vue JS.

 > I hold a Bachelor's degree in the Talented Program from the University of Information Technology, majoring in Computer Science.